jarizleifr/ManulECS/README.md

 An Entity-Component-System and a simple shared resource manager for C#, inspired by DefaultEcs, minECS, specs and Entt.

-I wrote a library called ManulEC in 2019 for my roguelike game to provide simple runtime composition similar to Unity, but it had obvious flaws and performance issues, due to not being very cache-friendly.
+I wrote a library called ManulEC in 2019 for my roguelike game to provide simple runtime composition similar to Unity, but it had obvious flaws and performance issues.
 Thus, a need for ManulECS had arisen and I decided to write a new library from scratch, using structs and sparse sets.

 # Features